faridsavarudin/GithubUserTest/README.md

-# Tix Android Test
+# Github User
-This app for Test in Tix as Android Engineer
+This app for Test

 ## Description
 This app is the result of my assessment in Tix, implements MVVM(Model View ViewModel) architecture using the components ViewModel, LiveData, Koin, Retrofit, OkHttp,